140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Plasmoids

 Living plasma that achieved consciousness through electromagnetic evolution.
-They exist in stellar atmospheres and can manipulate magnetic fields with incredible precision.
+They exist in stellar atmospheres and can manipulate magnetic fields with fine precision.

 Ethani